Operation-Adversarial Scenario Generation: Introduction

 To address these two scenario generation challenges simultaneously, we propose a modified cGAN that can generate scenarios that are adversarial for the decision-making task, but, at the same time, remain statistically credible.
-Unlike the previous work in \cite{chen2018model,wang2020modeling,zhang2020typical,wang2019generative}, we internalize the decision-making task, in our case a DC optimal power flow (DC-OPF) problem, into the cGAN training phase, thus rendering it \textit{operation adversarial} (OA-cGAN).
-We use the proposed OA-cGAN to generate forecast errors of the real-time net load (i.e., demand minus renewable injections) considered during a day-ahead planning stage.
-We derive the necessary training method and demonstrate that the ability of the proposed OA-cGAN to generate statistically credible forecast errors that, at the same time, improve system reliability.
-Our implementation and experiments use real-world data from the NYISO system.
+We summarize the contributions of this paper as follows: \begin{itemize} \item Unlike the previous work in \cite{chen2018model,wang2020modeling,zhang2020typical,wang2019generative}, we internalize the decision-making task, in our case a DC optimal power flow (DC-OPF) problem, into the cGAN training phase, thus rendering it \textit{operation adversarial} (OA-cGAN). \item We use the proposed OA-cGAN to generate worst-case forecast errors of the real-time net load (i.e., demand minus renewable injections) during a day-ahead planning stage, which is one of the possible application scenarios of the proposed OA-cGAN framework.
+Our implementation and experiments use real-world data from the New York Independent System Operator (NYISO). \item We derive the necessary training method and demonstrate that the proposed OA-cGAN generates statistically credible forecast errors that inform robust and cost effective reserve allocation decisions. \end{itemize}